zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The prototype takes now exact two and not a variable amount of template
-parameters and the specialization take now the complete function signature as first
-parameter (including *cv qualifier* and *exception specifiere*) and the function
-types as the second parameter (return type and parameter list).
-With both
-informations available we are able to detect everything necessary for one
-generic implementation and it would still match most of the expected use cases.
+The prototype now takes exactly two and not a variable amount of template parameters, and the specialization now takes the complete function signature as the first parameter (including *cv qualifier* and *exception specifier*) and the function types as the second parameter (return type and parameter list).
+With both pieces of information available, we can detect everything necessary for one generic implementation, which would still match most expected use cases.

-We will go for the same approach in our implementation, but keep in mind that
-this is a simplification and we should specialize for all four types.
+We will go for the same approach in our implementation, but remember that this signature change is a simplification; we should specialize for all four types.

 #### Implementation

-To implement the class declaration we need to implement first a type trait
-which will extract our function types from the provided signature.
-To implement
-this we will simple us [partial template specialization][8]:
+To implement the class declaration, we must first implement a type trait that will extract our function types from the provided signature.
+To implement this trait, we will use [partial template specialization][8]:

 ```cpp
 namespace detail {